 Free COVID-19 testing offered in Sauk County

 SAUK COUNTY, Wis.
-(WMTV) - Sauk County is offering free COVID-19 tests through the month of August.
+(WMTV) - Sauk County is offering free COVID-19 drive-up and walk-in testing.
 These are not antibody tests and will not tell you if you previously had the virus.

 Testing Mondays from 11:00 a.m. - 1:00 p.m.
 Spring Green Fire/EMS 327 S Winsted St, Spring Green, WI 53588.
 Appointments are required, call 608-393-2413